omise/omise-flask-example/README.md

 ```

 The Flask app should be running at [http://localhost:5000](http://localhost:5000).
-Go look at it, add some items to the cart, and hit checkout (you can use [these test credit card numbers](https://www.omise.co/api-testing) to create a test charge.
+Go look at it, add some items to the cart, and hit checkout (you can use [these test credit card numbers](https://www.omise.co/api-testing) to create a test charge).

 ![pipenv run flask run](https://cdn.omise.co/assets/screenshots/omise-flask-example/pipenv-run-flask-run.gif)

 ## How Was This App Made?

-The source code should be fairly minimal and (hopefully) easy to understand.
+The source code should be fairly minimal and (hopefully) clear.
-For the rest of this `README.md`, let's walk through one way to integrate the Omise payment gateway as defined by this basic Flask app.
+For the rest of this `README.md`, let's walk through one way to integrate the Omise payment gateway as expressed in this basic Flask app.
 We will:

-- Create an App Factory
+- Create an *app factory*
-- Define a Blueprint
+- Define a *blueprint*
-- Prepare to Charge a Credit Card
+- Prepare to charge a credit card
-- Handle Failure Conditions
+- Successfully charge that credit card
-- Successfully Charge That Credit Card
+- Use the dashboard to see our charge

 This README only lists the highlights.
 Please consult the source code for the full implementation.